bsgip/dash-blueprint/README.md

     ```

 4. If it works, then you can publish the component to NPM and PyPI:
-    1. Cleanup the dist folder (optional)
+    1. Publish on PyPI
         ```
-        $ rm -rf dist
+        $ twine upload dist/*
         ```
-    2. Publish on PyPI
+    2. Cleanup the dist folder (optional)
         ```
-        $ twine upload dist/*
+        $ rm -rf dist
         ```
     3. Publish on NPM (Optional if chosen False in `publish_on_npm`)
         ```
         $ npm publish
         ```
         _Publishing your component to NPM will make the JavaScript bundles available on the unpkg CDN.
-By default, Dash servers the component library's CSS and JS from the remote unpkg CDN, so if you haven't published the component package to NPM you'll need to set the `serve_locally` flags to `True` (unless you choose `False` on `publish_on_npm`).
-We will eventually make `serve_locally=True` the default, [follow our progress in this issue](https://github.com/plotly/dash/issues/284)._
+By default, Dash serves the component library's CSS and JS locally, but if you choose to publish the package to NPM you can set `serve_locally` to `False` and you may see faster load times._

-5. Share your component with the community! https://community.plot.ly/c/dash
+5. Share your component with the community! https://community.plotly.com/c/dash
     1. Publish this repository to GitHub
     2. Tag your GitHub repository with the plotly-dash tag so that it appears here: https://github.com/topics/plotly-dash
-    3. Create a post in the Dash community forum: https://community.plot.ly/c/dash
+    3. Create a post in the Dash community forum: https://community.plotly.com/c/dash